Disclaimers

 Updating of personal information

-We will take all reasonable steps to confirm your identity before making changes to your personal information we may hold about you.
+We will take all reasonable steps to confirm your identity before making changes to the personal information we may hold about you.

 Security of information